Two Out of Four: The Possible 4 ft. Margaret RossFriday, September 27, 2019 @ 7:00pm - 9:00pm

 Jure Pukl is recipient of the highest award of the Republic Slovenia for achievements in the arts (Nagrada Presernovega sklada 2015) and is one of the most prolific and creative saxophonists of the younger Slovene jazz generation.
 Pukl obtained university education abroad, he studied classical saxophone at the Vienna Music Academy, and jazz saxophone in Vienna as well as at the Haag Conservatory of Music.
 Pukl then won a scholarship to the Berklee College of Music in Boston USA, where he pursued his studies with masters such as Joe Lovano and George Garzone.
 He completed his masters degree in music at the Graz Academy of Music.
 His music has won him many awards; among others the 2005 first Jury Prize and Best Composition Audience Award at the Jazz on International Music Workshop and Festival in Novo mesto, Slovenia.
 In his auctorial projects, such as the Virus quintet (receive rave reviews, among others on the influential Allaboutjazz Web portal) Pukl dedicates himself to modern interpretations of jazz.
 What he creates is a unique type of modern jazz, avantgarde, free jazz and impressionistic contemporary music performed with a great deal of knowledge and love, giving prominence to the interplay between band members.

-Vladimir Kostadinovic, award winning drummer (Tuscia in Jazz 2008 Italy, Jimmy Woode Competition) bandleader, composer & arranger is one of the Europe jazz music scene’s most sought after drummers, started his musical education at the age of five when he began studying classical accordion and drums.
-Drums has always been his real love and he wanted to pursue it, with a passion!
-Vladimir ranks high among drummers who are versatile and savvy enough to play different styles of music, as a sideman and with his own projects.
-In August 2009 he was invited to perform with a master of organ hammond B3 Tony Monaco.
-During that time Vladimir also formed his own quartet with Jimmy Greene, Danny Grissett and Matt Brewer which featured his own compositions.
-In 2009 he went into the studio in New York with his band and recorded his first CD “COURSE OF EVENTS”.
-Shortly thereafter he joined the band Antonio Farao Trio, with whom he is currently playing and traveling all over Europe.
+Vladimir Kostadinovic, award winning drummer (Tuscia in Jazz 2008 Italy, Jimmy Woode Competition) bandleader, composer & arranger is one of the Europe jazz music scene’s most sought after drummers.
+In 2009 he went into the studio in New York with his band and recorded his first CD “COURSE OF EVENTS.”
 Vladimir also recorded his second album as a leader “THE LEFT SIDE OF LIFE” live at the Generations Jazz Festival in Frauenfled Switzerland, which was released for one of the most prestigious jazz record labels in Europe ENJA Records.
-He published 2 CD’s under his own name and received rave reviews all over the globe among others in the influential Modern Drummer, Jazz Times, Jazzthing, Jazzpodium and All About Jazz.
-In last few years, Vladimir has also gone on to put his musical talents to work.
-He is currently writing music for his upcoming album and continues to headline concerts internationally.
+He published 2 CD’s under his own name and received rave reviews all over the globe among others in the influential Modern Drummer, Jazz Times, Jazzthing, Jazzpodium and All about jazz Web portal, etc.

 Margaret Ross is the author of A Timeshare (Omnidawn Publishing, 2015).
 She is a Wallace Stegner Fellow at Stanford University and lives in Berkeley, California.